alejandro-armenta/Tennis/Report.md

-I created two DDPG agents, they are totally indendent.
+I created two DDPG agents, they are totally indendent, they have independent replay buffers and independent actor and critic networks.

 I modified some hyperparameters such as the weight decay (regularizaton) no regularization.
 And the critic's learning rate to 1e-3.